ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Joint Effort for Data Assimilation Integration (JEDI) DA System
 *******************************************************************

 This chapter describes the :term:`Data Assimilation` (DA) system for Land DA, which utilizes the UFS :ref:`WM <wm-component>` :ref:`Noah-MP <NoahMP>` component together with the ``jedi-bundle`` to enable cycled model forecasts.
-The data assimilation framework applies either the ``letkf`` algorithm or the ``3dvar`` algorithm.
+The data assimilation framework applies either the ``letkf-oi`` algorithm or the ``3dvar`` algorithm.
 The Local Ensemble Transform Kalman Filter-Optimal Interpolation (LETKF-OI) algorithm uses pseudo-ensemble error covariance; it combines the state-dependent background error derived from an ensemble forecast with the observations and their corresponding uncertainties to produce an analysis ensemble (:cite:t:`HuntEtAl2007`, 2007).
 The 3-D Variational (`3D-Var <https://www.ecmwf.int/sites/default/files/elibrary/2003/76079-variational-data-assimiltion-theory-and-overview_0.pdf>`_) DA algorithm attempts to find the analysis that best represents the true state of the atmosphere by minimizing a cost function given a particular background (previous forecast) and observations.

 JEDI Overview
 ****************